nadendlatharak/nadendlatharak/README.md

 - 👋 Hi, I’m @nadendlatharak
-- 👀 I’m interested in Automation Web Technologies abd Building applications
+- 👀 I’m interested in Building Web Sites and Web applications
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Development of web apps
 - 📫 How to reach me: Twitter - @nadendlatharak